fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 {{< speaker_note >}}
 - F2PY is a tool from the Scipy / Numpy universe, it is a FORTRAN TO PYTHON **INTERFACE GENERATOR**;
-- Here I presenting a working prototype;
+- And this is a working prototype;
-- I just rearranged a little `xcompact3d.f90` and put everything in this module called core, so we can still run it;
+- I just rearranged a little the FORTRAN code, putting everything in this module called core, so we can still run it;
-- F2PY produced the Python interface;
+- F2PY produces the Python interface;
-- And now we can access the same module core here at `xcompact3d.py`, and we can, actually, run the simulation with no performance penalty;
+- And now we can access the same module core here in Python, and we can, actually, run the simulation WITH NO PERFORMANCE PENALTY;
 - Because we are running with the exactly same compiled code;
-- AND, AFTER TESTING IT, A HAVE SOME IDEAS.
+- AND, AFTER TESTING IT, A HAD SOME IDEAS.
 {{< /speaker_note >}}

 ---